CmrCrabs/NEA/paperwork.typ

   + the user can resize the mesh
   + there are multiple instances of the mesh visible
   + the user can control how many instances there are
-+ a filepath can be specified such that a .exr texture is read into gpu memory from it
++ a filepath can be specified such that a single skybox .exr texture is read into GPU memory
 + the user can control the camera
   + the camera can only be controlled when left-click is held down
   + the camera's pitch can be controlled by moving the mouse